 One simple way to keep your skills sharp is to leverage one of the many educational mobile apps available.
 These tools can be taken anywhere you go, and are often free or very affordable.
 Our list includes Google’s Primer, the SoloLearn Suite, and more.
 Check it out and download one to start the new year off right as a lifelong student of digital marketing.

 This spot would originally have gone to an older report we released.
 But we decided to include this updated, more comprehensive edition instead.

 Digital marketing is a huge and growing field right now, but some places are more fertile than others when it comes to job availability.
-We crunched the numbers for you and calculated the most bountiful job markets across the country for digital experts based on the amount of job listings online from a digital recruiter compared to their population.
+We crunched the numbers for you and calculated the most bountiful job markets across the country for digital experts based on the number of job listings online from a digital recruiter compared to their population.
 You can probably guess some of the names on the list, like San Francisco and New York City.
 As Atlanta marketing recruiters, we were very pleased to see our own hometown make the list!
 But others cities will likely surprise you.
 Check it out, and let us know if your hometown broke the top 15!

 Update: 4 Ways to Move Your PR and Communications Career Forward in 2018